Wenjing2023/PodcastProject/README.md

 # Extensions

+* Create an .env file under client folder with API ID and key
 * Add a filter search bar to the application to find specific podcasts
 * Add a favourites/your subscription list to display on the app
 * Functionality to play the selected podcast